mzampieri19/CS153/README.md

 5. 6-24-24
 - Worked on Survey page, added toggle boxes for colors, decorations, and wrapping paper, when toggled they each give more options to choose from.
 Also began working on a Open AI API where users can enter keywords and the they will get a response back from Chat GPT to give them inspration for a bouquet to be made.
 Need to continue wokring on this, API key does not work will try to acquire own key.

+6. 6-26-24
+- Continues wokring on the survey, tried to get establish a local host server but was not able to get it working.
+The app is able to send infomration up to professors's ngrok server that was used in class (I had access since I was creating it in class alongside the professor).
+I think the isssue is the server and app comunicating, will try creating a ngrok server and seeing if that helps.
+Also began to make an admin page to easily view the orders pulled from the server.